code-and-effect/effective_datatables/README.md

 array_column accepts the same options as table_column and behaves the exact same on the frontend.

-The difference occurs when sorting and filtering:
+The difference occurs with sorting and filtering:

-With a table_column, the frontend sends some search terms to the server, the raw database table is searched & sorted, the appropriate rows returned, and then each row is rendered as per the rendering options.
+With a table_column, the frontend sends some search terms to the server, the raw database table is searched & sorted using standard ActiveRecord .where(), the appropriate rows returned, and then each row is rendered as per the rendering options.

 With an array_column, the front end sends some search terms to the server, all rows are returned and rendered, and then the rendered output is searched & sorted.